 The downloaded firmware package should be in .zip file format, so you need to extract its contents to get the flashable firmware binaries.
 So, open the location on your computer where the firmware package was downloaded, right-click on the file, choose “Extract All” and then select “Extract”.

 The extracted folder should contain the individual firmware files in

 - CP (Only for SM-T505)

 While you’ll only need the AP firmware for patching, don’t delete the rest of the files.
 You will need these files later on during this guide.

 Now, connect your Galaxy Tab A7 to the computer via USB and enable ‘File Transfer’ mode.
 Copy over the extracted AP firmware file to the tab’s internal storage.
 Although you can copy this file anywhere, we suggest copying it to the root directory (i.e. outside all the folders) for easier access.

-Step 6: Patch the AP Firmware through Magisk Manager
+Step 5: Patch the AP Firmware with Magisk

 Once the file has been selected, press ‘LET’S GO!‘ to patch the file.
-Magisk Manager will download the latest version of Magisk and patch the AP firmware with it.
+The app will download the latest version of Magisk and patch the AP firmware with it.
 The patching process might take a minute or two depending on the filesize.

 For Odin to recognize your Galaxy Tab A7 and flash the patched AP firmware, you must boot it into Download Mode.

 To do this, power off your tab first.
 Then connect it to your computer over USB while holding the Volume Up and Volume Down keys together.
 You should now see the Bootloader screen (what you saw while performing step #2).
 Simply, tap the Volume Up key once to enter Download Mode.